Related Content

 That’s correct.
 The formula for area of a parallelogram is the same as the one for area of a rectangle.
 A parallelogram is actually a rectangle with opposing right triangles on the sides.
 The triangles are flipped upside down from each other so that the opposing sides are parallel.

-Check out the awesome GIF below to see how the rectangle and two right triangles combine to make a parallelogram.
+Check out the GIF below to see how the rectangle and two right triangles combine to make a parallelogram.

 Remember that the definition of a parallelogram is “a four sided, 2-D shape with opposite sides parallel.”